TheTask/Game-of-Life-GIF/README.md

                            {0,0,0,0,0,0,0,0,0,0} };
 ```
 *\*Infinite loop means that the GIF should repeat forever*

-Note: 16 interations ( including the original seed ) means that the GIF should consist of 17 frames ( 21 for the 2nd GIF ).
+Note: 16 iterations ( including the original seed ) means that the GIF should consist of 17 frames ( 21 for the 2nd GIF ).

 ### Deadline
 The deadline is **March 31st, 23:59pm**.